WeWatchWall/fast-fuzz/README.md

     }
   ```

-  - Array options object at index 0.
+  - Array options object at index 0 [Optional].
 If you need a partial, non-shuffled alternative, consider an object with numeric properties { 0: ..., 1: ..., 2: ... }

   ```typescript
     [